stapelberg/hugo/_posts/2014-08-11-fiber7_ubnt_erlite.markdown

 </p>

 <p>
-The EdgeRouter Lite (with firmware v1.5.0) offers IPv4 and IPv6 offloading, and in fact reaches Gigabit line rate (118 MB/s measured TCP performance).
-An unwelcome surprise is that hardware acceleration only works when
-<strong>not</strong> using bridging at all, so if you want to connect two
-devices to your router in the same subnet, like a computer and a switch, you cannot do that.
+The EdgeRouter Lite (tested with firmware v1.5.0 and v1.6.0) offers IPv4 and IPv6 offloading, and in fact reaches Gigabit line rate (118 MB/s measured TCP performance).
+An unwelcome surprise is that hardware acceleration only works when <strong>not</strong> using bridging at all, so if you want to connect two devices to your router in the same subnet, like a computer and a switch, you cannot do that.
 Effectively, the EdgeRouter needs to sit between the internet connection and a switch.